avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

 Fee rates are updated in time, to allow a fee increase when network is getting congested.
 Each new block is a potential source of congestion, as its transactions carry complexity that each validator must process to verify and eventually accept the block.
 The more complexity carries a block, and the more rapidly blocks are produced, the higher the congestion.

 We seek a scheme that rapidly increases the fees when blocks complexity goes above a defined threshold and that equally rapidly decreases the fees once complexity goes down (because blocks carry less/simpler transactions, or because they are produced more slowly).
-We define the desired threshold as a *target complexity rate* $T_i$: we would want to process every second a block whose cumulated complexity is $T_i$.
+We define the desired threshold as a *target complexity rate* $T_i$: we would want to process every second a block whose complexity is $T_i$.
 Any complexity more than that causes some congestion that we want to penalize via fees; any congestion below $T_i$ causes the network to be under utilized.

-In order to update fees rates we will track, per each block and each fee dimension, a parameter called cumulated excess complexity.
-Fee rates applied to a block will be defined in terms of cumulated excess complexity as we show in the following.
+In order to update fees rates we will track, per each block and each fee dimension, a parameter called cumulative excess complexity.
+Fee rates applied to a block will be defined in terms of cumulative excess complexity as we show in the following.

-Let's define cumulated excess complexity first.
+Let's define cumulative excess complexity first.

 Suppose that a block $B_t$ is the current chain tip. $B_t$ has the following features:

 - $t$ is its timestamp.
-- $Excess_{i,t}$ is the cumulated excess complexity along fee dimension $i$.
+- $Excess_{i,t}$ is the cumulative excess complexity along fee dimension $i$.

 Say a new block $B_{t + \Delta T}$ is accepted on top of $B$, with the following features:

 - $t + \Delta T$ is its timestamp
 - $B_i$ is its complexity.

-Then cumulated excess complexity once $B_{t + \Delta T}$ is accepted is updated as follow:
+Then cumulative excess complexity once $B_{t + \Delta T}$ is accepted is updated as follow:

 $$Excess_{i,t + \Delta T} = max\large(0, Excess_{i,t} - T_i \times \Delta T\large) + B_i$$